qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 This will create a new directory named `NewDirectory` at the current working directory.

-Use ls to confirm that your new directory is created.
+Use ls to confirm that your new directory was created.
 Type `n` or `next` and hit enter to continue.

 ## Removing Directories